purescript/documentation/PureScript-Conf-2015.md

 Suite 202
 Boulder, CO 80302

-**Please do NOT enter the main entrance, look for signs that will direct you to a side entrance.**
+**Please do NOT enter the main entrance of Suite 202; look for signs that will direct you to a side entrance.**

 ## When?